80% of UK companies and public sectors organisations pay women less than men.Read more

 What is clear is that the MFN rule will have a considerable impact, not only in terms of negotiating the UK's withdrawal, but in terms of shaping the UK's future trade deals.

-For all of these reasons the most likely outcome is that a modestly
+For all of these reasons a possible outcome for a future trading

 Costs and benefits of customs unions.Read more